rssh/dotty-cps-async/docs/AutomaticColoring.rst

 Automatic Coloring & Memoization
 --------------------------------

 If the underlying monad supports execution caching for using this feature (i.e., two awaits on the same expression should not cause reevaluation), then implicit await is enough for automatic coloring.
-But what to do with pure effect monads, which holds computations without starting them?
+But should we handle pure effect monads, which hold computations without starting them?

 Let's look at the following code: